Kyczan/hour-bg/README.md

 2. `feh` - simple program to set backgrounds and manipulate images
 3. `node` - because `hour-bg` is written in JavaScript
 4. `dunst` - to show notifications
-5. `cron` - to run this app in a loop (there can be use any similar program)
+5. `cron` - to run this app in a loop (there can be used any similar program)

 ### Installation